I Learned from the Best

-"I Learned from the Best" is a song by American singer Whitney Houston.
-The ballad, written by Diane Warren, was released as the fifth and final single from Houston's fourth studio album, My Love Is Your Love (1998).
+"I Learned from the Best" is a song recorded by American singer Whitney Houston.
+The ballad, written by Diane Warren, was released as the fifth and final single from Houston's fourth studio album, My Love Is Your Love (1998), in November 1999.
 When released, it peaked at number 27 on the US Billboard Hot 100.
 Dance remixes of the song by Hex Hector and Junior Vasquez topped the US dance chart for three weeks.
 Houston gained another top 20 hit on the UK Singles Chart with this song, where it peaked at number 19.
-The song also topped the charts in Poland and Romania.
+The song also topped the charts in Romania and Poland.